lindseysim/templatize/more/functions/README.md

 Functions are evaluated to determine the returned value.
 The function is called within the context of the data-binding object where it resides (and may access the context via `this`) and given the argument of the root data.

-As the behavior of the function depends on what is returned, it may be used in a variety of contexts.
+As the behavior of the function depends on what is returned, it may be used in conjunction with other directives.

 &nbsp; *Template:*